DETAILED ACTION

 Response to Arguments and Amendment

-Rather, and as made clear by Applicant’s amendment, the claimed invention is drawn to resolving a wagering obligation and only uses a GUI to display results to a user.
+Rather, and as made clear by Applicant’s amendment, the claimed invention is drawn to using a GUI to display results of a match game to a user.
 That is, the GUI is simply a tool to render a gaming outcome as opposed to a technical improvement in the functioning of how the GUI operates.
 Moreover, it cannot be argued that the claimed invention is drawn to an improvement in the technical nature or feature of a display device.
 As cited above, the Specifications make it clear that any generic computing device can implement the invention.

 Claim Rejections - 35 USC § 101